When pastors and church leaders approach the subject of stewardship, they often do so from one of two perspectives.

 This is actually a good tension to embrace.

-But most people are not surprised to learn operating a church takes money.
+But most people are not surprised to learn that operating a church takes money.
 And they are not offended by being asked to participate in something important.

 It’s HOW we ask that matters.